robosac333/Navigating-a-Turtlebot3-through-maze-checkpoints/README.md

 # Navigating-a-Turtlebot3-through-maze-checkpoints
 This was the Final Project of Robotics Programming using C++ course (ENPM809Y) This assignment consisted of the following steps:

 – Create a map of the environment (already provided).

 – Load the generated map (already performed).

 – Read one ArUCo marker and retrieve the appropriate parameters.

 – Detect parts using logical cameras.

 – Write an action client to go through each part using the order described by the parameters.

 Setup and Installation
 • ArUco marker detection requires the latest version of OpenCV.

 – pip3 uninstall opencv-python

 – pip3 uninstall opencv-contrib-python

 – pip3 install opencv-contrib-python

-• To install ROS packages for this assignment, it is recommended to create a new workspace.
+• To install ROS packages for this assignment, it is recommended to create a newworkspace.

 – cd